Frequently asked questions

 We strongly believe that having wide flexibility in terms of managing the size of our allocation to different asset classes and strategies is vital to capture prospective returns and manage downside risk.
 For every asset class, our lowest possible weighting is zero, reflecting that we would not want to hold any asset where we expected negative returns.

 We have the ability to invest in any market that can fulfil our core requirements on liquidity, transparency and costs.
 Our implementation options include directly investing in securities, passive or active strategies and derivative investments, including exchange-traded futures, exchange-traded funds, exchange-traded options and swaps.

-How can the total return strategies in your portfolios protect performance in the event of a market fall?
+How do the total return strategies in your portfolios aim to protect performance in the event of a market fall?

-Our multi-asset portfolios aim to blend the active management of directional risk across a wide range of asset classes with sources of return that rely less on market direction.
-We assertively move our exposure towards asset classes with a favourable forward-return profile and away from those with the opposite characteristics.
+Our multi-asset portfolios aim to blend the active management of directional risk across a wide range of asset classes with sources of potential return that rely less on market direction.
+We assertively move our exposure towards asset classes we consider to have a favourable forward-return profile and away from those with the opposite characteristics.
 As a result, our exposure to individual asset classes can vary across a wide range and can be zero when we expect negative risk-adjusted returns.

-Our total return strategies play an important role, as they incorporate investments which can generate returns that are independent of broad asset class performance.
+Our total return strategies play an important role, as they incorporate investments which aim to generate returns that are independent of broad asset class performance.
 This means they have the potential to make money whether markets are rising or falling.
 Watch our educational video for more information.